-9.5.
-Resignation.

-An employee who desires to terminate his service with Nassau County shall submit a written resignation to the department head.
+- 9.5 Resignation.
+An employee who desires to terminate his service with Nassau County shall submit a written resignation to the Department Head.
 Resignations should normally be submitted ten (10) working days in advance of the final work day.
-The written resignation, or a copy thereof, shall be filed in the employee's personnel file.

-9.6.
-Any written reprimand shall be furnished to the employee outlining the reason for the reprimand.
+The written resignation, or a copy thereof, shall be filed in the employee's personnel file. - 9.6 A written reprimand shall be furnished to the employee and the union steward within one (1) week from the date the employee signs the reprimand.
 The supervisor shall advise the employee that he has a right to have a union steward present at the time the written reprimand is issued.
 The employee will be requested to sign this reprimand.
 If the employee refuses to do so, this refusal shall be noted on the reprimand.
 If the employee signs the reprimand, such signature shall only acknowledge receipt of the reprimand and shall not mean the employee agrees or disagrees with the reprimand.
-All letters of reprimand shall become null and void after twelve (12) months from the date of issue and may not be used as a basis for discharge or disciplinary action after becoming void.
-At such time as the reprimand becomes null and void, the appropriate union steward shall be notified in writing.

-9.7 Any employee subject to dismissal, demotion, suspension, docking, as outlined under Article 9.3, subsections 3, 4, and 5, shall have the right to pre-disciplinary hearing, unless said action is for tardiness, which shall be conducted prior to dismissal, demotion suspension, or dockings.
-The appropriate union steward shall be present at such meeting along with the County Engineer and the supervisor who has made the charge.
+All letters of reprimand shall become null and void after twelve (12) months from the date of issue and may not be used as a basis for discharge or disciplinary action after becoming void. time as the reprimand becomes null and void, the appropriate union steward shall be notified in writing. - 9.7 Any employee subject to dismissal, demotion, suspension, docking, as outlined under Article 9.3, subsections 3, 4, and 5, shall have the right to pre-disciplinary hearing, unless said action is for tardiness, which shall be conducted prior to dismissal, demotion suspension, or dockings.
+The appropriate union steward shall be present at such meeting along with the County Coordinator or his designee, and the supervisor who has made the charge.
 This section shall not apply to drunken, disorderly or disruptive conduct by the employee.
 The union steward and the employee shall receive written notice of the charges against the employee twenty-four (24) hours in advance.
 A waiver of hearing shall be attached to the notice.